Utwo/portofolio/readme.md

 ## Personal portofolio

-There are to version in this repository (old and new one)
+There are 2 version in this repository (old and new one)